 Visit Little India

-A surprising favourite location for our children, enamoured by the Indian cuisine and vibrant energy of the area, Little India has curries to fit every level of spice!
+A surprising favourite location for our children, enamoured by the Indian cuisine and vibrant energy of the area, Kuala Lumpur’s Little India (called Brickfields) has curries to fit every level of spice!
 We returned quite a few times for some delicious lunches.

 Address: Jalan Tun Sambanthan, Brickfields